Gizra/Gizra-Way-Book/features_module_how_to_share_sites_config_with_oth.md

 We use the Features module to export the configuration from database to code.
 When you create a Feature, you are in fact creating a module.
 It can be treated like any other module in Drupal.

-featurize **all** configurations you have made, and share them with Git.
+Featurize **all** configurations you have made, and share them with Git.
 What's left in your local environment does not count.

 Keep the guideline: Every Content Type and its associated components (views, Vocabulary, etc.) will be pack in one feature.
 To avoid conflict, pack shared components (like vocabulary or fields that use in more then one content type) in separate feature.
 Use dependencies to connect between features that depend on each others.